jurc192/ArsViva_DEV/wp-content/plugins/very-simple-event-list/readme.txt

 * updated file vsel-style
 * updated file vsel-datepicker (new jquery version)
 * updated FAQ

-= Version 6.3 =
-* file vsel: fixed mistake in user permission check
-* new option: hide date on page or in widget
-* new option: hide link to more info on page with all events
-* updated all shortcode files
-* updated file vsel-style
-* minor textual changes

 For all versions please check file changelog.